NVIDIA/DL4AGX/AV-Solutions/uniad_tensorrt/README.md

 ### Inference Application <a name="inference_app"></a>
 The inference application is a C++ sample application that runs inference with the TensorRT engine, it will take the raw images and dumped metadata as input, run TensorRT engine inference, and visualize the UniAD's output.

-Please follow the instructions at [Inference Application](./inference_app/README.md) to build the inference application and run inference.
+Please follow the instructions at [Inference Application](./inference_app/README.md) to build the TensorRT engine using the ONNX and to build the inference application to run inference.

 ## Results <a name="results"></a>